hugocotoflorez/lu/README.md

 ```

 ### defer
-Store the statement in a LIFO queue and execute it while the end of the scope
+Store the statement in a LIFO queue and execute it when the end of the scope
 in which the defer is set is reached.
 ```c
 { <- start of the scope